ryanklee/LLM-Workflow-Director/docs/workflow_loop.md

 10.4.
 Utilize LLMReasoningPrompter to encourage explanations and critical thinking from Claude-Sonnet 3.5.
 10.5.
 Process Claude-Sonnet 3.5's responses using LLMInteractionManager, handling any necessary clarifications or follow-ups.
 10.6.
 Continuously adapt the complexity and depth of interactions based on the project's progress and Claude-Sonnet 3.5's demonstrated understanding.
+10.7.
+Implement best practices for prompt engineering:
+    a.
+Use clear and direct language in prompts.
+    b.
+Provide examples (multishot prompting) when introducing new concepts or tasks.
+    c.
+Encourage step-by-step thinking using chain-of-thought prompts.
+    d.
+Utilize XML tags to structure complex prompts and desired response formats.
+    e.
+Assign specific roles to Claude-Sonnet 3.5 using system prompts when appropriate.
+    f.
+Prefill responses to guide output format and content when necessary.
+    g.
+Chain complex prompts for multi-step tasks or reasoning.
+10.8.
+Utilize a prompt generator to create effective prompts for various scenarios.
+10.9.
+Implement techniques for handling long contexts:
+    a.
+Summarize previous interactions and project state.
+    b.
+Extract and highlight relevant information for the current task.
+    c.
+Use efficient prompting techniques to maximize context utilization.

+## 11. Prompt Engineering and LLM Interaction

+11.1.
+Maintain a library of effective prompt templates for common development tasks.
+11.2.
+Dynamically generate and refine prompts based on:
+    a.
+Current project state and requirements.
+    b.
+Task complexity and domain.
+    c.
+Previous interaction history with Claude-Sonnet 3.5.
+11.3.
+Implement a feedback loop to improve prompt effectiveness:
+    a.
+Analyze Claude-Sonnet 3.5's responses for relevance and quality.
+    b.
+Adjust prompting strategies based on successful interactions.
+    c.
+Refine prompt templates and generation algorithms over time.
+11.4.
+Provide clear instructions for response formatting:
+    a.
+Use XML tags or other structured formats for complex outputs.
+    b.
+Specify desired output length, style, and level of detail.
+    c.
+Request specific sections or components in the response when necessary.
+11.5.
+Implement error handling and retry mechanisms:
+    a.
+Detect off-topic or unclear responses from Claude-Sonnet 3.5.
+    b.
+Rephrase prompts or provide additional context for clarification.
+    c.
+Break down complex tasks into smaller, more manageable prompts if initial attempts fail.
+11.6.
+Optimize prompts for long-running development tasks:
+    a.
+Provide periodic summaries of project state and progress.
+    b.
+Use checkpoints to allow Claude-Sonnet 3.5 to resume work efficiently.
+    c.
+Implement strategies to maintain context across multiple interactions.
 # LLM-Workflow Director: Workflow Loop Design (Golang Implementation)

 ## 1. Overview